Back to the home page

 12. Reboot your computer.

-13. Verify whether the command has actually been issued.
+13. Finally, verify whether imperator has actually been issued and done its job.
 Note that you have to wait a bit: it should have effect 20 seconds after logging in!

 That's it.
 So many hoops to jump through, for such a simple thing....
 Don't we all just love how easy systemd is making our lives for us.